Online Degrees Blog Social difficulties in autism

 Lack of understanding of social cues

 Understanding and interpreting social cues is an essential aspect of successful social interactions.
-However, individuals with ASD often struggle with recognizing and interpreting nonverbal cues, such as gestures, facial expressions, and tone of voice.
+However, individuals with autism often struggle with recognizing and interpreting nonverbal cues, such as gestures, facial expressions, and tone of voice.
 They may have difficulty inferring others' thoughts, feelings, or intentions, leading to misunderstandings or social faux pas.

 Lack of empathy